-Please refer to the for details on standard and optional parts.
+Please refer to the Spare Parts, Kits and Accessories section for details on standard and optional parts.

-The status LED presented in the figure above will be:
+The status LED presented in the figure above will be :

 - solid blue/red when booting - solid blue when powered with no errors (while communication is active) - solid red if minor fault occurs, see status details in the Control section. - blinking red/blue if major fault occurs, see status details in the Control section.